neon-mmd/websurfx/README.md

 # Features 🚀

-- 🎨 Make Websurfx uniquely yours with nine color schemes provided by default.
+- 🎨 Make Websurfx uniquely yours with twelve color schemes provided by default.
 It also supports creation of custom themes and color schemes in a quick and easy way, so unleash your creativity!
 - 🔐 Fast, private, and secure
 - 🆓 100% free and open source
 - 💨 Ad-free and clean results